CZ-NIC/knot/doc/man_kdig.rst

 *server*
   Is a domain name or an IPv4 or IPv6 address of the nameserver to send a query to.
 An additional port can be specified using address:port ([address]:port for IPv6 address), address@port, or address#port notation.
+A value which begins with '/' character is considered an absolute UNIX socket path.
 If no server is specified, the servers from :file:`/etc/resolv.conf` are used.

 If no arguments are provided, :program:`kdig` sends NS query for the root